ranguba/groonga-client/README.md

 ## Description

-Groonga-client is a client for groonga (http://groonga.org/) implemented with pure ruby.
+Groonga-client is a client for Groonga (http://groonga.org/) implemented with pure Ruby.

 Groonga-client gem supports HTTP or
 [GQTP (Groonga Query Transfer Protocol)](http://groonga.org/docs/spec/gqtp.html) as the protocol using a client.
-You can use it without groonga package.
+You can use it without Groonga.

 ## Install